List of Days of Our Lives characters introduced in the 1960s: Susan Martin

+Kitty Horton

+Kitty Horton was portrayed by Regina Gleason from 1967–69.

+Kitty was the wife of Tommy Horton and the mother of their daughter Sandy.
+Kitty and Tommy were married before Tommy was supposedly killed during the Korean war in 1953.
+Even after Tommy was revealed to be alive, she still pursued other men which soon led to their divorce.
+After accidentally recording a conversation between Tom and his daughter-in-law Laura Horton, discussing her son Mike Horton's health problems and parentage, Kitty called Tommy's brother Bill over, using the tape as bait to seduce him.
+Furious, he struggled with her to get the tape back.
+After he left, Kitty had a heart attack from the stress and died.
+After a brief investigation, Bill became the primary suspect in Kitty's death.
+Refusing to say why he was at the apartment, Bill was sentenced to three years in prison.

+Elliot Kincaid

+Dr. Elliot Knicaid is a character on the soap opera Days of Our Lives spanning from September 11, 1967 to October 8, 1969 before being written out of the show.
+He was first portrayed by Phillip Pine in 1967, Charles Macaulay from 1967 to 1968 and finally John Matthews from 1968 to 1969.

+A doctor that Salem University Hospital, Elliot was pursued romantically by Kitty Horton until the emergence of long-thought dead husband Tommy.
+After Tommy discovered the affair, it complicated things even though the couple divorced.
+Elliot later broke up with Kitty.

 Sandy Horton

 Dr. Sandy Horton is a fictional character on the NBC soap opera Days of Our Lives.
 She is the daughter of Kitty and Tommy Horton, Jr. and the granddaughter of original characters Alice and Tom Horton.

-The role was originated by Astrid Warner who portrayed the role briefly for two episodes on December 12 and 13, 1967, it was around that time the role was recast with actress Heather North, the actress who played Sandy for the longest duration from December 20, 1967, to May 21, 1971, and from December 23, 1971 to June 16, 1972.
-North would later be commonly known being the second and most notable actress to provide the voice of Daphne Blake in all incarnations of Hanna-Barbera's Scooby-Doo Saturday morning cartoon series.
+The role was originated by Astrid Warner who portrayed the role briefly for two episodes on December 12 and 13, 1967, it was around that time the role was recast with actress Heather North, the actress who played Sandy for the longest duration from December 20, 1967, to May 21, 1971, and from December 23, 1971, to June 16, 1972.
 In 1982, Sandy was reintroduced to the series with actress Martha Smith, who would play the role for four months from August 12 to December 8.
 Seven months later, the role was recast, this time with Pamela Roylance.
 Roylance would only last for about seven months, starting on July 18, 1983, and ultimately leaving on April 11, 1984.